Diderot-Language/examples/README.md

 	export PATH=$DDRO_ROOT/teem-util/bin:${PATH}

-Finally, note that <code>unu dnorm</code> is a useful command for normalizing the orientation and meta-data in a Nrrd arrays into the consistent representation that the Diderot run-time assumes.
+**Note** that `unu dnorm` is used by the Diderot compiler to assert a canonical representation of orientation and meta-data in Nrrd arrays to simplify and specialize how that information is incoporated into a compiled Diderot program.
+You can run `unu dnorm` (perhaps followed by piping into `unu head -`) on your own data to see exactly what it will do, or to normalize the meta-data prior to compiling the Diderot program (the normalization is idempotent by definition).

 #### (3) Getting Diderot (the various branches)